ossu/computer-science/README.md

 `Ruby`
 `and more`

-The How to Code courses are based on the textbook [How to Design Programs](https://htdp.org/2003-09-26/).
-The First Edition is available for free online and includes problem sets and solutions.
+The How to Code courses are based on the textbook [How to Design Programs, Second Edition](https://htdp.org/2018-01-06/Book/index.html).
+The Second Edition is available for free online and includes problem sets and solutions.
 Students are encouraged to do these assignments.

 Courses | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--: